natcap/invest.users-guide/source/en/urban_mental_health.rst

 LULC
 ~~~~
-The first option for land use scenarios is based on land use and land cover (LULC) maps, which are commonly used by other InVEST models as well as in real world urban planning practices.
+The first option for land use scenarios is based on land use and land cover (LULC) maps, which are commonly used by other InVEST models as well as in real-world urban planning practices.
 Users need to provide the baseline LULC and a LULC under a future or counterfactual scenario in order to get an estimate of the nature exposure difference, which will be measured by NDVI values, based on statistical mapping between land cover types and NDVI values (e.g., forest cover usually has a higher NDVI value than bare land and built-up land).
 Users therefore need to provide an LULC attribute table, which specifies the average or median NDVI values for each LULC type.

 NDVI
 ~~~~